futuredapp/Engineering-Handbook/docs/teams/fullstack/tech_stack/30_devops.md

 ### Digital Ocean

-Used for smaller projects or when simpler infrastructure is preferred:
+Used primarily for our own internal smaller applications.
+Client projects run on GCP.

 - **App Platform** — Container and static site hosting
 - **Managed Database** — PostgreSQL and Redis